adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 <br />
 **Certificate Authorities**

-A cerificate Authority is a trusted entity that is a 3rd party both the end user and the web site should trust.
+A certificate Authority is a trusted entity that is a 3rd party both the end user and the web site should trust.
-Most of the time, in the commecrial web space, certificate authorities are large multinational tech companies like Verisign, Godaddy, or Commodo.
+Most of the time, in the commercial web space, certificate authorities are large multinational tech companies like Verisign, Godaddy, or Commodo.
-People usually subit their csr (certificate signing request) to a large CA and are given a SSL certificate.
+People usually submit their csr (certificate signing request) to a large CA and are given a SSL certificate.
-The certificates websites recieve are whats called subordinate certificates.
+The certificates websites receive are whats called subordinate certificates.
 They are generated from root certificates which are self signed by CAs.
 The root certificates from these CAs come pre-installed in popular web browsers, which maintain a list of the most well-known CAs
 Because of this, SSL certificates properly signed from a trusted CA are automatically accepted when visiting a site using them
 This is part of certificate tree, which is referred to as a "chain of trust"